 PermitsMakalu National Park and Conservation Area Permit, Makalu Rural Municipality Permit, & Restricted Area Permit

-Major Attractions of Makalu Base Camp Trek
+Major Highlights of the Makalu Base Camp Trek

 14. Rara Lake Trek